andreblanke/mod-archetype/README.md

 The `archetype:generate` goal will prompt you for some information, most of which should be self-explanatory.
 Depending on the chosen `language` property (valid values are `java` and `kotlin` currently), a mod project with the specified language will be generated.

-## Known caveats

-This section mainly serves as a reminder of what could be approved regarding the archetype but may also be interesting for some potential users.

-### Lacking validation of some required properties

-TL;DR: one can specify a `modName` property containing spaces which will cause a project to be generated that does not
-       compile without requiring (albeit few) manual edits.

-Maven archetypes currently do not seem to support proper validation of required properties (and their post-processing, e.g. editing of invalid values) such as `modName` per se, which prevents us from being able to handle mod names containing spaces correctly (such as in the case of `modName = "Mod Name"`). `archetype:generate` will thus happily generate projects with files  like `Mod Name.java` containing source code like `public abstract class Mod Name { [...] }` which, of course, is neither valid Kotlin nor Java code.

-While the `validationRegex` element has been added as part of Maven 3.0.0, [it seems to only support the interactive generation of projects from this archetype](https://issues.apache.org/jira/browse/ARCHETYPE-532).

-One could work around this by renaming files like `Mod Name.java` and similar ones to `ModName.java` using `archetype-post-generate.groovy`, a script executed as part of the `archetype:generate` goal, which, however, would still leave us with the need to handle substitutions within files, i.e. ones of the form `${modName}`, correctly.
-That is hard because we cannot do more complex operations (such as throwing exceptions) using just the Apache Velocity template engine language.

 ## To-do